 Subsystem Function

 A uniform magnetic field of at least 10 mT must be applied to the sample to perform Hall measurements.
-The direction of the magnetic field also needs to be flipped to complete the thin film characterization process.
+The direction of the magnetic field also needs to be reversable to complete the thin film characterization process.

 System Design